gabeferreri71/Module-Challenge-3/README.md

 profit_per_trade_early.plot(figsize = (10, 5), title = "January 16, 2018 Profit Per Trade", color = "blue", ylabel = "Profit($)")

+Note that some additional parameters like ylabel were included to make the plots more presentable anf formatted.

 *********************************************************************************************************************************************************************************
 VII.
 Using the sum function, we calculate the total profits from the early date, which is reflected with: